 Native to Mexico; longtime favorite in Southern gardens.
 Noted for powerful, heady fragrance.
-Blooms in late summer or fall, with glistening white, tubular, 2-in.-long flowers loosely arranged in spikelike clusters on stems to 3 ft. tall.
+Blooms in late summer or fall, with glistening white, tubular, 2 inches-long flowers loosely arranged in spikelike clusters on stems to 3 feet tall.
 Long, narrow, grasslike basal leaves.
 Double-flowered selection 'The Pearl' is most widely available; it's a good garden plant but not as long lasting a cut flower as the single type.
 'Mexican Single' is a more dependable bloomer in the Lower, Coastal, and Tropical South.
 'Marginata' has white-edged leaves.

 To bloom year after year, tuberoses require a warm season of at least four months before flowering.
 Start indoors, or plant outside after soil is warm.
-Set rhizomes 2 in. deep, 46 in. apart.
+Set rhizomes 2 inches deep, 46 inches apart.
 If soil or water is alkaline, apply acid fertilizer when growth begins.
 Where winter temperatures remain above 20F, rhizomes may stay in ground all year; divide clumps about every four years.
 Even in those mild areas, however, most gardeners dig and store them over winter.
 Dig plants in fall after leaves have yellowed; cut off dead foliage.
 Allow rhizomes to dry for two weeks, then store them in a cool (4050F), dry place.
 Tuberoses can also be grown in pots and moved to a protected area during cold weather.